tom-byrn/Block-2-Project/README.md

 ### Features
 The calculator supports the following operations:

-1. **Basic Calculations**: Perform addition, subtraction, multiplication, and division. ➕➖✖️➗
+1. **Basic Calculations**: Performs complex calculations with complex functions such as factorials and trigonometry. ➕➖✖️➗
-2. **Functions**: Evaluate trigonometric, logarithmic, and other mathematical functions. 📐
+2. **Functions**: Evaluate functions, differentials, and use algorithms such as gradrient descent.
-3. **Matrices**: Perform operations like addition, multiplication, and finding determinants. 🧮
+3. **Matrices**: Perform operations like addition, multiplication, finding determinants, LU factorisation, and dimensionality reduction. 🧮
 4. **Algebra**: Solve equations and simplify expressions. 🧑‍🏫
 5. **Complex Numbers**: Perform calculations with complex numbers. 🔢
 6. **Factors and Primes**: Find factors of numbers and check for primality. 🏗🔎
-7. **Conversions**: Convert units (e.g., length, temperature, and weight). 💶
+7. **Conversions**: Convert from binary, decimal, and hexadecimal or convert currency values. 💾💵
-8. **Probability**: Calculate probabilities and combinatorics. 🎲
+8. **Probability**: Calculate probabilities and check event dependency. 🎲

 ## Getting Started
 To use this application, ensure the following: